mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-For this project, I decided to analyze a full year of ridesharing data.
-After taking a look at the ZIP files, I located the data for 2023 and downloaded it:
+To get started, I downloaded all the datasets for Cyclistic's `2023` data:

 ![Group 1](https://github.com/mauriciolarroque/Bikeshare-Case-Study/assets/172843436/1c2e4a28-1100-4fc0-80bc-13fd9aa52173)

-After the ZIPs were downloaded, I created two separate folders.
-One would contain the original files for future reference, while the other contained the CSVs that I would directly edit.
+After the ZIPs were downloaded, I made two separate folders.
+One had the original files for future reference, while the other had the CSVs I would be editing.
 > [!NOTE]
 > The data did **not** include information about individual users.
-Each row simply represented a bike ride that had taken place.
-Thus, some important limitations of this data to consider are that we cannot analyze individual user habits or count the number of members compared to casual riders.
+Each row just represented a bike ride that had taken place, and a column called `member_casual` indicated whether the person who went on that ride was a member or a casual user.
+Thus, I was unable to analyze individual user habits or count the number of members compared to casual riders, which introduced some limitation to the analysis.

 <br>

-Each one of the 12 datasets (one for each month) contained **13 columns**, which we'll break down below:
+Each one of the 12 datasets (one for each month) had the exact same **13 columns**.
+Here's a full breakdown of them:

 <br>